All about Malaysia culinary journey - A Food Lover’s guide

 The Malay community's usage of different spices and cooking methods combined with Chinese components results in Nyonya cuisine.
 This gives rise to similarly tangy, fragrant, spicy, and herbal Peranakan versions of Malay cuisine.

-Read more: West coast Malaysia tour 10 days
+Read more: Malaysia Tours 10 days

 Some significant Malacca dishes that you should consider are starting with Asam Pedas (a sour “asam” and spicy “pedas” fish stew popular), then taking a dessert called “Chendol” - a shaved ice dessert topped with pandan-flavored, worm-shaped noodles/jellies, and sweet red beans.